gradle/gradle/subprojects/docs/src/docs/release/notes.md

 #### Changing the default script template

-Sometimes you just want to change the underlying template used for the script generation.
-For that purpose the default implementations of `ScriptGenerator` also implement the interface `org.gradle.api.scripting.TemplateBasedScriptGenerator`. `TemplateBasedScriptGenerator` exposes a method for setting the template:
+Providing a custom start script generator is powerful but sometimes changing the underlying template used for the script generation is good enough.
+For that purpose the default implementations of
+ `ScriptGenerator` also implement the interface `org.gradle.api.scripting.TemplateBasedScriptGenerator`. `TemplateBasedScriptGenerator` exposes a method for setting the template:
 `void setTemplate(Reader reader)`.
-The following code snippets shows how to assign your own templates:
+The following code snippet shows how to assign custom templates:

     startScripts {